sweetcbk/sweetcbk/README.md

 - 👋 Hi, I’m Chandra Bhushan [@sweetcbk]
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning new technology...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Internet
-- 📫 How to reach me [Pune, Maharasta]...
+- 📫 How to reach me [Pune, Maharasta]

 <!---
 sweetcbk/sweetcbk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.